jeffreyhanson/raptr/cran-comments.md

   _This package depends heavily on the gurobi software platform.
 Installation instructions for both of these packages are contained in this package's description._

   _The 'gurobi' R package is an R package that is distributed along with the gurobi program.
-It would not be practical to use another R package (eg. lpSolveAPI) because non-commercial exact algorithm solvers cannot solve moderately sized problems in a feasible amount of time.
+It would not be practical to use another R package (eg. lpSolveAPI) because non-commercial exact algorithm solvers cannot solve even moderately sized problems in a feasible amount of time.
 Several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP)._

   _The 'rgurobi' provides additional functionality not contained in the gurobi package.
 This is a package I have written and placed on github.
 This package offers additional functionality.
 Note that users cannot install rgurobi package without the gurobi program already having been installed on their system because it contains compiled code that uses header files distributed with the program.
 Thus the rgurobi package cannot be submitted to CRAN._